Aahan-in-Space/Aahan-in-Space-discord-bot/README.md

 This can be installed from https://python.org or the Microsoft Store (Windows) among a host of options.
 You will also need to install this module https://pypi.org/project/discord/?adlt=strict&toWww=1&redig=F8F426AC310F408FA40968EBAA7762CB .
 You can use whatever IDE you want, whetherr its Microsoft Visual Studio Code or JetBrains PyCharm Community.
+Also don't forget to go to GitHub Projects to see the current status of this project.
 # How this bot works
 This bot is coded in the Python programming language The backup for this bot and collabaration options are done by GitHub in this repo.